ASV1995/Pneumonia-Detection/README.md

 Usage:

-- Adjust hyperparameters, model architecture, or preprocessing steps in model_training.ipynb.
+- Adjust hyperparameters, model architecture, or preprocessing steps in CNN For Beginners.ipynb!
-- Explore the evaluation process in model_evaluation.ipynb.
+- Explore the evaluation process in CNN For Beginners.ipynb!
 - Adapt the code to your dataset or use the provided pneumonia dataset.

 Contribution Guidelines